-- · owned 120 hotels through an unconsolidated joint venture formed in 2000 with an affiliate of Host Marriott (the "Courtyard Joint Venture"); - · operated lodging properties owned or leased by Host Marriott and the Courtyard Joint Venture; - · guaranteed Host Marriott's performance in connection with certain obligations; and - · provided Host Marriott with various administrative and consulting services and a sublease of office space at the Marriott headquarters building.
+- owned 120 hotels through an unconsolidated joint venture formed in 2000 with an affiliate of Host Marriott (the "Courtyard Joint Venture"); - operated lodging properties owned or leased by Host Marriott and the Courtyard Joint Venture; - guaranteed Host Marriott's performance in connection with certain obligations; and - provided Host Marriott with various administrative and consulting services and a sublease of office space at the Marriott headquarters building.

 In December 2004, we and Host Marriott announced the signing of a purchase and sale agreement by which an institutional investor would obtain a 75 percent interest in the Courtyard Joint Venture.
 We expect the transaction, which is subject to certain closing conditions, to close in early 2005, although we cannot assure you that the sale will be completed.
-Currently, we and Host Marriott own equal shares in the 120 property joint venture and with the addition of the new equity, our percentage interest in the joint venture will decline from 50 percent to less than 4 percent.
-Upon closing of the transaction, our existing mezzanine loan to the joint venture (including accrued interest) totaling approximately \$2.49 million at December 31, 2004 will be repaid.
+Currently, we and Host Marriott own equal shares in the 120 property joint venture and with the addition of the new equity, our percentage interest in the joint venture will decline from 50 percent to 21 percent and Host Marriott's interest will decline from 50 percent to less than 4 percent.
+Upon closing of the transaction, our existing mezzanine loan to the joint venture (including accrued interest) totaling approximately \$249 million at December 31, 2004 will be repaid.